flare-labs-ltd/fasset-bots/docs/setup.md

 ## Minting

-Before proceeding with minting, you need to fund the user wallet with some CFLR that you can find in the `secrets.json` file under `user.native_address`.
+Before proceeding with minting, you need to fund the user wallet with some CFLR that you can find in the `secrets.json` file under `user.native.address`.
 You can get the CFLR tokens from the [faucet](https://faucet.towolabs.com/).

 With the agent bot running, users can now mint FtestXRP by running: